DSR-RHIT/me447-visualizing-data/cm/cm260_d6-multivariate.md

 We use the term *multivariate* for data comprising 3 or more quantitative variables per observation.

-Multivariate data, unlike univariate and bivariate data, are difficult to visualize in two-dimensional media.
-In the special case of three-dimensional (trivariate) data, we can sometimes use perspective to visualize relationships, though not always effectively.

 We use three graph designs for exploring multivariate data.

   - conditioning plot